NBISweden/bacmet/README.md

 be put in a directory called `data-import`, replicating the directory structure on the Chalmers server (see below).

-The data is imported into the persistant SQLite database `/data/database.db` in the `database` container when the service is brought up and the database is missing or empty.
+The data is imported into the persistent SQLite database `/data/database.db` in the `database` container when the service is brought up and the database is missing or empty.